Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Theoretical Analysis

 \end{prop}

-Therefore, almost all of the difficulty in our analysis amounts to showing that projected gradient descent is able to solve the primal subproblem $\min_{U\in\Omega}\cL_\beta(U,y)$ efficiently.
-Below is our main theorem for establishing the local linear rate of convergence of the proposed BM solution when $r\geq K$ and the dual $y = y^\ast$ for the $K$-means clustering under the GMM.
-Recall that in the exact recovery regime, the BM formulation~(\ref{eqn:euclidean_kmeans_BM}) of the $K$-means problem admits a global minimum $U^\ast$, where $U^\ast_{is} = 1/\sqrt{n_{s}}$ if $i\in G_s^\ast$, $s\in[K]$ and $U^\ast_{is}=0$ otherwise, so that $Z^\ast=U^\ast{U^\ast}^T$.
+Propositions~\ref{prop:bertsekas1} and~\ref{prop:bertsekas2} are directly applicable to Algorithm~\ref{alg:kmeans_BM} when $r=K$, because the global minimum $U^*$ is made isolated by the nonnegativity constraint $U\ge 0$.
+In fact, it is possible to generalize both results to all $r\ge K$, even when the global minimum $U^*$ is no longer isolated, although this would require further specializing Propositions~\ref{prop:bertsekas1} and~\ref{prop:bertsekas2} to our specific problem.
+The key insight is that, in the $r> K$ case, the \emph{closest} global minimum $U^*$ to the current iterate $U$ continues to satisfy all the properties satisfied by the isolated global minimum when $r=K$.
+This is essentially the same idea as \cite[Definition~6]{ge2017no} and \cite[Lemma~4]{chi2019nonconvex}.
+Nevertheless, we leave the extension to the $r>K$ case as future work and focus on the $r=K$ case in this paper.

-When $r>K$, optimal solution $U$ to the BM formulation~\eqref{eqn:euclidean_kmeans_BM} is not unique since it is possible to construct $U=U^\ast Q$ for some orthogonal transformation $Q\in \mathbb R^{r\times r}$ corresponds to the same cluster membership matrix $Z=U U^T = U^\ast {U^\ast}^T$ while maintaining the nonnegative constraint $U \geq 0$.
-In fact, any feasible solution $U\in\mathbb R^{n\times r}$ such that $UU^T=Z^\ast$ must take the following block diagonal form\footnote{Without loss of generality, we assume that data indices are reordered so that $G_k^\ast =\{n_{k-1}+1,\ldots,n_k\}$.} (up to column permutations, see Theorem~\ref{thm:feas} in Appendix~\ref{subsec:proof_of_U}), due to the nonnegative constraint $U\geq 0$:
+In view of Propositions~\ref{prop:bertsekas1} and~\ref{prop:bertsekas2}, all of the difficulty that remains is to show that projected gradient descent is able to solve the primal subproblem $\min_{U\in\Omega}\cL_\beta(U,y)$ efficiently.
+Below is our main theorem for establishing the local linear rate of convergence of the proposed NLR solution for $K$-means clustering under GMM.
+In fact, this local linear convergence result holds for all $r\ge K$.